 I am completely serious when I say that you can ruin your portfolio by not using options the right way.
 And, you will not use options the right way if you don’t study first.
 Have I made my point?

 If I haven’t discouraged you by now, then read on and I will help you understand why to use options.

 Robert Kiyosaki of “Rich Dad, Poor Dad” fame is a big proponent of using options.
 The main benefits are to cut risk by limiting losses, generating income and gaining leverage on high reward opportunities.

 When used properly, options are far safer than using purely stocks and ETFs.
 Why is that?
 There are several reasons.
-Depending on the type of option contract you choose to buy or sell, you can generate income, hedge, build a position at a discount or take leverage on a good idea with a lower dollar commitment.
+Depending on the type of option contract you choose to buy or sell, you can generate income, hedge, build a position at a discount or take leverage on a good idea with a lower dollar amount at risk.

 There are many types of combination option trades.
 I make very few of those, except for one which I will describe below.
 In general, a lesson I learned over the past 20+ years is that usually, simpler transactions, never with margin, are better.
 Stick with the basics.

 Reminder warning: Option trading requires education.
 Once again, I strongly recommend the CBOE Learning Center and other resources listed above.
 If you are not practiced at option trading and want to be, start by paper trading a play money account online.
 Once you are comfortable, make a few small option trades.